Volunteer at Today’s Harbor for Children

 “The Harbor taught me I am not a product of my circumstances, rather I am a product of my decisions.” – George, Today’s Harbor for Children Alum

 Do you see beyond the numbers, too?
 Join us.
-Volunteers are a crucial part of our operations, and whatever it’s assisting at a fundraising event, coaching a Harbor basketball team or simply sharing the mission to help more children find their new home, we have something for everyone.
+Volunteers are a crucial part of our operations, and whether it’s assisting at a fundraising event, coaching a Harbor basketball team or simply sharing the mission to help more children find their new home, we have something for everyone.
 Find out how you can be a part of the Today’s Harbor for Children team: